Who is Master Young Wei-Chieh?

 Noach Bittelman (l) with Master Young (center) and Dr. Michael Cheung (r)

-NL: So your relationship with Master Young is quite close.
+Interviewer: So your relationship with Master Young is quite close.
 Can you tell us about Master Young, his background in acupuncture and Chinese Medicine?

 NB: Master Young was born into a Chinese Medicine family, and began learning Chinese Medicine at a young age.
 His early focus was on traumatology and orthopedics; later he came to study and master all the various areas of Chinese medicine.
 Master Young began his relationship with the great acupuncturist Master Tung Ching-Ch’ang in Taiwan in 1965, while still in high school, and was accepted by Master Tung as a direct lineage disciple.
 Master Young was an apprentice and clinical assistant in Master Tung's clinic for almost five years.